 1999 – Gay philanthropist James Hormel was appointed Ambassador to Luxembourg by President Bill Clinton.
 Concerns about Hormel’s reception in Luxembourg were “blunted when officials of the country, which has laws against discrimination based on sexual orientation, indicated that he would be welcome.”[ Senator Alfonse D’Amato of New York found the obstruction of the nomination an embarrassment and urged that Trent Lott bring the issue up for a vote.
 When Lott continued to stall, Clinton employed a recess appointment.
 Hormel was sworn in as ambassador in June 1999.
 His partner at the time, Timothy Wu, held the Bible during the ceremony.
 Also in attendance were Hormel’s former wife, his five children, and several of his grandchildren.

-2003 – Former stockbroker and “Walker” (non-sexual male companion to wealthy socialites, NOT Walking Dead zombie) Peter Bacanovic was indicted in New York along with Martha Stewart in an insider trading scandal.
+2003 – Former stockbroker and “Walker” (non-sexual male companion to wealthy socialites) Peter Bacanovic was indicted in New York along with Martha Stewart in an insider trading scandal.
 Bacanovic, 41, who is openly gay, and Stewart, 61, faced charges of conspiracy and obstruction of justice in the nine-count federal indictment.
 The former was also charged with perjury in testimony to the Securities and Exchange Commission (SEC) and creating false documents to explain away Stewart’s trade of ImClone stock.

 2005 – President George Bush meets with Pope John Paul II at the Vatican.
 Following the meeting the Pope issued a statement declaring that same-sex marriage represents nothing more than “self-centered demands” erroneously depicted as human rights.

-2008 – The Congressional Gay Caucus (now the Congressional LGBT Equality Caucus) is founded.
+2008 – The Congressional Gay Caucus (now the Congressional LGBT Equality Caucus) was founded.
 And they’ve done so much for us.
 Haven’t they?